Cookbook

 Zarr v3 consolidated metadata (format: "v3") targets the experimental consolidated metadata implemented in zarr-python, which is not yet part of the official Zarr v3 specification.
 See zarr-specs#309 for the ongoing spec discussion.

-Batch and Cache Range Requests
+Coalesce and Cache Range Requests

 import * as zarr from "zarrita";

-let store = zarr.withRangeBatching(
+let store = await zarr.extendStore(

 new zarr.FetchStore("https://localhost:8080/data.zarr"),